VDWWD/gridview-edit-and-update-demo/README.md

-# GridView Edit & Update Demo
+# GridView Edit & Update Demo, with Sorting

 Basic tutorial about how to edit, update and delete items in a WebForms GridView.
 The demo also uses UpdatePanel and jQuery DataTables.